-HOMPS employs predictive data driven algorithms which reveal the medium and long-term growth dynamics of all types of housing at suburb level over typical buy and hold periods of up to ten years.
+HOMPS employs predictive data driven algorithms which reveal the demand dynamics of all types of housing at suburb level over typical hold periods.

 At a macro "top down" level, HOMPS measures changes in the nature and volume of housing demand experienced during economic, financial and demographically defined events such as economic booms, busts, recessions, depressions and periods of high and low inflation, high and low population growth and during periods of easy and cheap housing finance compared to times when interest rates are high and when finance is difficult to obtain.